the-ahuja-lab/scCamAge/README.md

 <br>

 ## 1. Scripts
-Detailed description on how to use scripts of CamAge is available at <b>Data/CamAge_Scripts</b>
+Detailed instructions on using the CamAge scripts are available at <b>Data/CamAge_Scripts</b>

 ## 2. Datasets
-To download the datasets that have been used in making CamAge is available on [Zenodo](https://zenodo.org/records/11209124)
+The datasets used for developing CamAge can be downloaded from [Zenodo](https://zenodo.org/records/11209124)